Explained: How powerful should the Speaker really be?

 The apex court has cited the landmark judgment in Kihoto Hollohan 1992, in which the top court laid down the sweeping discretion available to the Speaker in deciding cases of disqualification of MLAs.

-What was the ?
+What was the Kihoto Hollohan 1992

 The Supreme Court examined whether the powerful role given to the Speaker violated the doctrine of Basic Structure - the judicial principle that certain basic features of the Constitution cannot be altered by amendments by Parliament.